lmullen/jsr/_source/issues/vol16/remilard.markdown

 in north Florida.
 He was also an author, writing a regular column in a Tallahassee newspaper.
-As I sifted through the folders, I sometimes perceived Woodward as an ardent Lost Causer, someone who could have easily been featured in Baptized in Blood.
+As I sifted through the folders, I sometimes perceived Woodward as an ardent Lost Causer, someone who could have easily been featured in *Baptized in Blood*.
 And yet elsewhere, Woodward positioned himself as a prototypical New South progressive, a man of education and refinement who idealized the railways and championed an industrial economy.
 In these settings, I could see Woodward matching the